crashfort/SourceDemoRender/ReadMe.md

 ## Source Demo Render

 Tool to create movies for Source 2013 games.
-To install you place SourceDemoRender.dll in your mod directory and then type **plugin_load sourcedemorender** in console at the main menu.
+To install you place SourceDemoRender.dll in your mod directory and sdr_load / sdr_unload in cfg\.
+Then type **exec sdr_load** in the console at the main menu.
 If you want to see all available commands you can type **cvarlist sdr_** in the console, a description is available for all variables.

 **You need to launch with -insecure for Source to be able to load plugins.**